Lumavate-Team/documentation/docs/1-development.rst

   #.
 Open and run the Docker Installer

   #.
-Docker should now be setup on your machine.
+Docker should now be set up on your machine.
 Run ``docker version`` in a command prompt to make sure Docker downloaded correctly.
 A version number should be returned:

      .. code-block:: bash